hermonochy/QuizMaster/README.md

 **Either:**

-Run the included script `./setup.sh` (Ubuntu/Debian) or `setup.bat` (known issues with msys2 python conflict, only worry about this if you are C++ dev) script for windows.
-Note: these scripts may take some time to complete.
+Run the included script `./setup.sh` (Linux) or `setup.bat` script for Windows (known issues with msys2 python conflict, only worry about this if you are C++ dev).
+*Note: these scripts may take some time to complete.*

 **Or:** (Advanced, Ubuntu/Debian only):